BilodeauJamieA/Xaleth/Arc_1/3 Into The Woods/Into_The_Woods.md

 # Into The Woods

-Xander reveals the curse on his Glaive and gives backstory of his family and their involvement with the [Verdant Veil](../../Knowledge/Verdant%20Veil/Verdant_Veil.md)
+Xander reveals the curse on his Glaive and gives backstory of his family and their involvement with the [Verdant Veil](https://bilodeaujamiea.github.io/Xaleth/Knowledge/Verdant%20Veil/Verdant_Veil.html)

+Party accepts follow up to check out [Ravens Hollow](./Ravens%20Hollow%20Request/Ravens_Hollow_Request.md)

 ## Turtle Dove